HwayoungYoon/HwayoungYoon/README.md

 #### Hwayoung Yoon -- @HwayoungYoon
 👋 Hi!
 Welcome to my Github.
 I'm currently studying data science.
+I'm also a mentee of the Tidyverse Data Science Project at the 2021 Countryside Academy.

 #### 👀 I’m interested in ...
 * statistics & mathematics